Avoiding Injury Accidents During the Holidays

 Liability for an accident that occurs outside the home usually depends on negligence.
 Negligence is a failure to use reasonable care and caution.
-If you’re hurt in a holiday accident because of someone else’s negligence, they may owe you compensation for your financial losses, property damage, and emotional suffering.
+If you’re hurt in a holiday accident because of someone else’s negligence, they may owe you compensation for your financial losses, and property damage.

 Is Someone Else Liable If I Suffer From a Holiday Accident Inside My Home?